Ropeway Maintenance Technician

 Students working within the ski industry utilize the internet to earn their Ropeway Maintenance Technician Certificate from CMC

 Ropeway maintenance technician classes are taught almost entirely over the Internet.
 Students are required to have access to the World Wide Web and utilize e-mail to complete these courses.
 Additionally, there are specific system requirements for your computer.
 Learn more about Colorado Mountain College's Online Learning.

 To earn your Certificate of Occupational Proficiency you must demonstrate college-level reading, writing, and mathematics skills before entering this program.
 Your skills in these areas may affect the sequence of courses in which you can enroll and may also extend the time required to complete this program.

 This program has certain physical and academic standards which you will be required to meet before you are admitted to the program.
 Students accepted into the college's vocational programs must be physically, mentally, and emotionally self-supportive with reasonable accommodations.
-If there is a concern about meeting the physical and academic standard, students need to contact the Disability Services who will determine the student's ability to participate in this program.
+If there is a concern about meeting the physical and academic standard, students need to contact the Disability Services Coordinator who will determine the student's ability to participate in this program.